Vansh28Kapoor/Vansh28Kapoor.github.io/_projects/GAN.md

     <img width="450"  src="/assets/img/GANS.gif">
 </p>

 I implemented a Siamese Network using a metric learning scheme (Cosine Similarity; paired with Crossentropy) on labeled faces in the [wild (LFW) dataset](http://vis-www.cs.umass.edu/lfw/).
-Trained a generative model for generating face images, using a GAN and enhanced the model to a conditional GAN, where the condition itself is a real face image of a particular individual.
-The CGAN generates another image of the same person using a Siamese Discriminator implemented in the first task.
+Following this, I proceeded to train a generative model for creating facial images, initially employing a Generative Adversarial Network (GAN).

+Subsequently, I further advanced this model to function as a conditional GAN (CGAN), wherein the condition for image generation relies on a real face image of a specific individual.
+To achieve this, I incorporated a Siamese Discriminator, which was initially implemented in the primary task.
+This enhanced CGAN successfully generates additional images portraying the same individual based on these specified conditions.